Borommakot: Accession to the throne and rule

 Because the Samuha Kalahom had lent the support to Prince Aphai, Borommakot removed the power of Samuha Kalahom by depriving its authorities over southern Siam and transferred the power to Kromma Tha instead.
 The Samuha Kalahom remained as a mere military figurehead.

+Early in his reign in 1735, the king's eldest son and heir was accused of a love affair with one of his father's queen.
+The scandal led to the deaths of both the queen and the heir, leaving the country without an heir temporarily.

 In spite of the bloodshed that preceded his reign, Borommakot was known for his reconstruction of Buddhist temples and the peace and prosperity Ayutthaya finally enjoyed again.
 In 1753, Borommakot sent two Siamese monks to rehabilitate Theravada Buddhism in Sri Lanka.
+The Buddhist Sangha from present-day Sri Lanka sent a mission to Ayutthaya requesting Thai monks to re-ordain monks in Kandy and also re-establish Buddhist scriptures there.

-In 1741, Borommakot made his son Thammathibet the Front Palace.
+In 1741, Borommakot made his son Thammathibet the Grand Vizier.
 Thammathibet proved to be an able prince and was also known for being a poet.
 However, Thammathibet had affairs with two of Borommakot's concubines, Princess Sangwan and Princess Nim—a severe crime.
 The lovers were caught in 1746 and the three were beaten.
-The Front Palace was lashed 120 stokes and the two concubines 30 each.
-The Front Palace died while he was beaten and Princess Sangwan died 3 days later.
+The Grand Vizier was lashed 120 strokes and he died while he was beaten, and the two concubine princesses 30 lashes each.
+Princess Sangwan died 3 days later.
 Princess Nim survived, but she was banished from the court.

-Borommakot then appointed his third son, Duea (เดื่อ; later became Uthumphon), as the Front Palace.
+Borommakot then appointed his third son, Duea (เดื่อ; later became Uthumphon), as the Grand Vizier.
 Borommakot skipped his second son, Ekkathat, because he thought that Ekkathat was not suitable to be a king.

 However, Ekkathat still had designs on the throne, and the subsequent struggles of the princes for the throne would contribute to the fall of Ayutthaya in 1767, during the reign of Ekkathat.

 Renovation projects

 Borommakot dramatically transformed the skyline of Ayutthaya, much of what survives in Ayutthaya today dates from his reign.

 Wihan Phra Mongkhon Bophit underwent major renovations by Borommakot, resulting in its current wihan design.
-Heavily damaged by the Burmese sack in 1767, the wihan was completely restored in the 20th century.
+Heavily damaged by the Burmese sack in 1767, the vihara was completely restored in the 20th century.

 King Borommakot renovated both Wat Mahathat, Phitsanulok, and Wat Mahathat Thung Yang, as according to the Ayutthaya chronicles.
 The Ayutthaya Royal Palace and Wat Phu Khao Thong was also the scene of massive renovations partaken by Borommakot.